<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 6. They can be installed in one day

-The installation time for a container pool is comparable to that of a fiberglass pool.
-Vinyl liner and concrete swimming pools, on the other hand, can take months to build.
+The installation time for a container pool is comparable to that of a fiberglass pool versus other inground pool types.
+Heck, it's probably the fastest type of pool to install.
 If time is of the essence, your best option would be to choose a ready-to-use shipping container pool or a fiberglass pool.

 Still thinking through your options before you decide on the perfect pool for your backyard?
 Take our Pool Type Quiz and get some clarity in just a few clicks!
 Tap the button below to get started: